 We've called personalized onboarding "the best growth hack in the game."

 But, we encourage you to go beyond just the first name tag.
 Duolingo removes the friction of learning a new language by incorporating elements of personalization into its onboarding UX sequence.
 The app directs new users through personalized onboarding funnels that are tailored to different levels of experience, ultimately making the app a great fit for a wider range of users.

 And this doesn't just apply to onboarding.
 Try personalizing your offboarding experience to reduce churn, too.

 No matter what stage your company is in, you should have a well-practiced process for customer development.
 Because no matter how large you get, there are always feature requests that need to be scoped and customer pain points that need to be addressed.

 Steven Blank lays out the process in his book, The Four Steps to Epiphany.
 It can be loosely summarized in this illustration:

-Running a customer development process helps you hypothesize and test what products will further engage your customers, so you can put your time into the ones that are going to work.
+Running a customer development process helps you hypothesize and test which products will further engage your customers, so you can spend your time on the ideas that are going to work.

-Customer engagement at its core is about creating as many stellar channels and touchpoints as you can.
-After all, highly-engaged customers are more likely to pay more, promote more, and be more loyal than less-engaged customers.
+User/customer engagement is, at its core, about creating as many stellar channels and touchpoints as you can.
+The rewards for investing time and energy in improving engagement are real: Highly-engaged customers are simply more likely to pay more, promote more, and be more loyal than less-engaged customers.

-[Editor's note: We've refreshed a previous version of this list for 2018—hope you enjoyed it!]
+[Editor's note: We've refreshed a previous version of this list for 2019—hope you enjoyed it!]